 Integration of NCD services through a unified management approach: Integration of cross-cutting components like health promotion, prevention, screening of population, training, referral services, emergency medical services, public awareness programme management, monitoring and evaluation

-Similarly, for the purpose of this study, we have defined ‘Continuity in Care’ more in terms of ‘management continuity’ and ‘informational continuity’ rather than ‘relational continuity (therapeutic relationship between a patient and one or more providers)’ .
-We have used an established ‘continuum of care’ framework as initial theoretical framework to focus on management continuity (i.e. starting from early screening, through confirmation and prompt treatment, patient follow-ups, to referral and complication management) and informational continuity (monitoring systems to track individualized treatment goals).
+Similarly, for the purpose of this study, we have defined ‘Continuity in Care’ more in terms of ‘management continuity’ and ‘informational continuity’ rather than ‘relational continuity (the therapeutic relationship between a patient and one or more providers)’ .
+We have used an established ‘continuum of care’ framework as an initial theoretical framework to focus on management continuity (i.e. starting from early screening, through confirmation and prompt treatment, patient follow-ups, to referral and complication management) and informational continuity (monitoring systems to track individualized treatment goals).

 We included all articles and reports published after the year 2000 in the review and used information from peer-reviewed articles, reports, guidelines and policy documents to identify the gaps.

 We conducted the literature review using MEDLINE (PubMed Central) and Google Scholar as search engines.
 Common search terms were ‘chronic disease care’, ‘primary care’, ‘NCD in primary care’, ‘NCD and urban health’, ‘early screening of NCDs in the community’, ‘health system challenges in NCD care’, ‘programme management and NCD’, ‘NCD and policy’ and ‘India’ as an adjunct search item.
 The initial literature review yielded some 343 articles (including reports) of which some 117 were initially screened for abstracts and results, and 77 full-length articles and reports were included in the final review.
 Finally, we reviewed 54 documents including full-length peer-reviewed articles, reports and policy documents (Fig. 1).